The day breaks with news

 I hiked silently, following behind my guide, stopping now and then to take a photo or scrutinise something that caught my fancy.
 As I walked I thought back to the news that reached me from home, the Telegram texts from my parents in the family chat group.

 They told me that the house was broken into the night before.
-And that the valuables that I still had there rather than moved to my new home in the city, are gone.
+And that the valuables that I still had there, were gone.
 All of them – every jewellery box was empty, or was itself taken.

 Now, it’s not that I have heaps of treasure.
 My taste in jewelry tends to the elegant, intricate, offbeat, skilful – and genuine.
 Still, my collection is very personal.
 Most are carefully chosen pieces, not interchangeable bling.
-The many damascene pieces, the vintage cloisonne, the Edwardian lavaliere, the taille d’epargne bangle, the gold Welsh dragon, the Arab tassled gold pendant, the Victorian garnet brooch…
+The pearl necklaces, the vintage cloisonne, the Edwardian lavaliere, the taille d’epargne bangle, the gold Welsh dragon, the Arab tassled gold pendant, the Victorian garnet brooch…

 But oddly, I was not angry.

 Somehow I gazed at the material loss in a kind of peaceful submission.

 I was travelling, out in the world.
 I was in Nepal, on a day hike in Pokhara, at the feet of the sky.
 With the same phone in my hand I took a shot of the lucky break in the monsoon clouds that revealed Macchapucchre to me.